Annotation Term

 Open Digital Specimen List of Terms

-Annotation List of Terms (In Progress)
+Annotation List of Terms

 Title : Annotation List of Terms

-Date version issued : 2024-06-17
+Date version issued : 2024-10-15

-Date created : 2024-06-17
+Date created : 2024-10-15

-This version : 0.3.0
+This version : 0.4.0

-Latest version : 0.3.0
+Latest version : 0.4.0

 Abstract : The data model for an Annotation within the DiSSCo infrastructure.
 This model is inspired by the W3C Web Annotation model.
-An annotation can be attached to any digital object in the DiSSCo infrastructure and can contain any of the following motivations:
+An annotation can be attached to any digital object in the DiSSCo infrastructure, and can contain any of the following motivations:

-- adding: The user wants to add new information to the object
+adding: The user wants to add new information to the object

-- assessing: The user wants to assess the quality of the data in the object
+assessing: The user wants to assess the quality of the data in the object

-- editing: The user wants to edit an existing value of the object
+editing: The user wants to edit an existing value of the object

-- The whole object: The annotation is made on the whole object, used when a user wants to create a comment on for example the whole Digital Specimen
+deleting: The user wants to tombstone the object There are several levels on which an annotation can be made: The whole object: The annotation is made on the whole object, used when a user wants to create a comment on, for example, the whole Digital Specimen A class: The annotation is made on the whole class, used when a user wants to add, for example, an additional Identification

 The value of the annotation can be attached in the body.
 This can be in the form of an array of strings.
-When a full class is replaced the body can contain the full new class in JSON format.
+When a full class is replaced, the body can contain the full new class in JSON format.

 The AggregateRating has not been implemented yet.